Agilis-Enterprise-Solutions/hrms/notes.md

 - Fetch education from application then put it under Skills of Employee 201.

-- Put link of employee’s application into 201 file.

 - Certificate number <- Acquire certificate.

 - Auto-create skills if training completed.